ethankarpeles/manreader/README.md

 # Manreader
 A php program that's designed to view manuscripts.

-An example of it in action can be found at: https://karpeles.com/johnAdMonDoct.php

 ## What is Manreader?

 Manuscripts often have messy handwriting, and can be difficult to read.